Third siege of Missolonghi: Siege

 In spring 1825, the Ottomans came to besiege the Greeks again.
 The Ottoman commander Reşid Mehmed Pasha was informed "Either Missolonghi falls or your head" as the Sultan would not tolerate a third failed siege.
 It was a common practice in the Ottoman empire for those generals who failed the Sultan to pay the price of their failure with their lives.
 The location of Missolonghi was on a long spit of land surrounded by a lagoon full of islands, giving it a strong defensive position.
 Three islands, Marmaris, Klisova and Aitoliko controlled the entrance to the lagoon.
 Much of the ground on the eastern landward side was marshy and on the eastern side was a wide open plain.
 The town was surrounded by earthen walls, but their defences had been strengthened by a military engineer from Chios, Michael Kokkinis who had built a series of 17 bastions containing 48 guns and 4 mortars, forming triangular projections so the defender could bring interlocking fire on any attacker.
 Kokkinis named the bastions after heroes for liberty, naming them after Benjamin Franklin, William of Orange, Tadeusz Kościuszko, Lord Byron, Karl von Normann-Ehrenfels, Markos Botsaris, Skanderbeg, Lord Sheffield, and so on.
 The defenders were some 3,000 men, most Greek, but a few were Italian, Swiss and German philhellenes.
-The Greeks were nominally led by a committee of three, but the dominant personality was a Vlach Souliot captain Nótis Bótsaris.
+The Greeks were nominally led by a committee of three, but the dominant personality was a Souliot captain Notis Botsaris.
 The Ottoman forces were 20,000, of which 8,000 were professional soldiers, the rest Albanian irregulars while some 4,000 were Greeks enslaved to work on building the Ottoman entrenchments.
 Reshid promptly put his Greek slaves to work building a series of trenches around Missolonghi that gradually brought his men closer to the town, reaching up to 100 yards of Missolonghi.
 Reshid was at the end of long and tenuous supply lines and simply did not have enough cannonballs to knock down the walls of Missolonghi.
 Whenever a breach was made, attempts to storm it were beaten off with ferocious counter-attacks while all the citizens of Missolonghi, men and women worked together to fill the breaches during the night.